omegadeep10/omegadeep10.github.io/_posts/2016-07-05-lessons-learned-from-my-internship.md

 ## The Interview.

 I first heard about the open internship through my school.
-At this point, I knew HTML, CSS fairly well, and JavaScript and Python at a beginner level.
-I had just finished creating a resume as well.
-I also knew how to use Adobe Illustrator, InDesign, and Photoshop at a basic level.

 The job application asked for experience with HTML/CSS, graphic design, and ASP.NET.
 I had no experience with ASP.NET at the time, but I applied anyways.
 I received a call from HR after about two weeks, to schedule an interview.

 I was very nervous before the interview.
 Luckily for me, the interview itself was fairly smooth.
 I met with HR, and two IT employees.
 We talked about my skills, experience, and what I brought to the table.
 They were specifically looking for someone with experience with ASP.NET, so I tried to showcase my ability to learn quickly.

 I also asked them a few questions about company culture, long-term company goals, etc. to understand the company.
-I was surprised there were no technical interview questions at all, but I suppose they know applicants for a student internship probably don't have that much knowledge yet.
+I was surprised there were no technical interview questions, but I suppose they know applicants for a student internship probably don't have that much knowledge yet.

 ## First Day Of Work.